Frequently Asked Questions about wedding photography.

 Q: What do your wedding photography collections include?

 A: All of my wedding photography collections include delivery of high resolution professionally edited digital files on a custom flash drive.
 Other available services and tangibles are engagement sessions, welcome dinner coverage, additional photographers, heirloom wedding albums, photo prints, thank you cards, gallery wraps, acrylic and metal prints and more.
-Feel free to ask for more details or challenge me to create something new.
+Please don’t hesitate to ask for more details or challenge me to create something new.
 It’s ok to dream big around here.

 Q: Do you have experience shooting in various lighting situations?